oroinc/documentation/user_guide/abcart.rst

 =======================

-Once your OroCRM account has been integrated with :ref:`Magento <user-guide-magento-channel-integration>` and :ref:MailChimp, OroCRM Abandoned Cart functionality allows you to increase conversion and sales.
+Once your OroCRM account has been integrated with :ref:`Magento <user-guide-magento-channel-integration>` and :ref:`MailChimp <user-guide-mc-integration>`, OroCRM Abandoned Cart functionality allows you to increase conversion and sales.
 With this functionality, you can easily create a list of contact details related to customers that abandoned your Magento store cart during the checkout process, an segments of this list based on multiple criteria such as date created, cart value, item type, customer actions etc.